JacquesLucke/animation_nodes_manual/content/documentation/nodes/particles/particles_data/index.md

 ## Outputs

 - **Locations** - A vector list that contains the locations of the particles of the input particle system.
+- **Rotations** - A quaternion list that contains the rotations of the particles of the input particle system.
 - **Velocities** - A vector list that contains the velocities of the particles of the input particle system.
 - **Sizes** - A float list that contains the sizes of the particles of the input particle system.
 - **Birth times** - A float list that contains the times at which particles of the input particle system were born.
 - **Die times** - A float list that contains the times at which particles of the input particle system died.

-## Advanced Node Settings

-N/A

-## Examples of Usage

-{{< video particles_data_node_example.mp4 >}}